Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 Reduces Muscle Soreness

 It’s not unusual for intense workout sessions to damage your muscle fibers.
-In fact, that has to happen for your muscles to grow.
-The only downside, however, is that the process can lead to muscle soreness.
+In fact, it has to happen for your muscles to grow.
+However, the only downside is that the process can lead to muscle soreness.

 Delayed onset muscle soreness (DOMS) is a phenomenon where you feel sore a day or so after your workout.
 Studies have indicated that contrast hydrotherapy reduces muscle soreness and weakness better than passive resting alone (5).